narrator0/data-pirates-group-project/README.md

 We added GPS to our app as our magic moment.
 Now that mentees can see mentors that are within 10 or 30 miles when they log in.

+> Some of our feature only work if you build it on your phone.
+Features like GPS will show San Fransisco on simulator or email mentor option will only open the email app on a real phone.

 ### What Each Member Did

 | Name | Description |